New Hampshire Network of Biomedical Research Excellence (NH-INBRE) at Keene State

 Assistant Professor of Biology Dr. Jason Pellettieri (shown middle with research students Emily Neverett and Brad Stubenhaus) is leading a study of the effects of intense visible light on pigment cells in planarians (Schmidtea mediterranea), aquatic flatworms with an amazing ability to regrow lost body parts.
 Preliminary data suggest that planarian pigment cells die when exposed to bright visible light for extended periods of time.
 Further research may have implications for human health and understanding disease mechanisms.
 For human health, a normal number of pigment cells are critical.
 Skin melanocytes, for example, normally provide protection from the damaging effects of ultraviolet (UV) radiation, but stimulate the growth of too many melanocytes, and you're a candidate for melanoma.

-Following his NH-INBRE supported project, Dr. Pellettieri was awarded an EAGER grant from the National Science Foundation (IOS-1445541).
-This funding mechanism supports “potentially transformative research ideas or approaches”.
+Following his NH-INBRE supported project, Dr. Pellettieri was awarded an EAGER grant from the National Science Foundation (IOS-1445541) and an Academic Research Enhancement Award (AREA/R15) from the National Institutes of Health (R15GM107826).
+The EAGER program supports “potentially transformative research ideas or approaches,” and the R15 program supports meritorious health-related studies that engage undergraduates in top-quality research.
 Dr. Pellettieri and his research students will be investigating a possible novel mechanism for clearing dead or damaged cells from animal tissues, using the freshwater planarian Schmidtea mediterranea as a model organism.

 The mentor for Dr. Pellettieri’s NH-INBRE project was David Mullins, Assistant Professor of Microbiology and Immunology, Geisel School of Medicine at Dartmouth College.